 Engineering classes: Core engineering classes revolve around math and science, but as students get closer to graduating, they could focus their studies on mechanical engineering, biotechnology, or computer programming, to name a few engineering-focused specializations.
 As a result, classwork could include anything from ethics to economics.
 If you choose to major in engineering, expect to take a lot of lab classes and to have a capstone project due before graduation.

 What can I do with my degree?
 Engineers work in almost all industries, and with an engineering bachelor’s degree, jobs are available in many sectors.
 Environmental engineers work to improve and protect the health of living organisms, and aerospace engineers develop new air and space travel technologies.
-Architectural and engineering majors can expect job sector growth of 3%—lower than the average for all careers—according to the BLS.
+Candidates for architectural and engineering degrees can expect job sector growth of 2% — lower than the average for all careers — according to the BLS.

 Entry-level jobs for engineering students include: